by Jonathan Brush

 Acceptance into the perfect college has become the cultural standard for personal and parental success.
 At every turn, heavily credentialed experts assert that higher education is the doorway to the successful life and that the college experience is the essential transition program that will take an individual from childhood to adulthood.
 Many consider a college degree to be a shield against unemployment and a guarantee of higher earnings and an early retirement.

 Consequently, students and parents feel increasing pressure and stress in the college selection and admissions process.
 Students feel that their first big decision in life is one that will not only be life changing, but will also have lifelong consequences.
 Parents often feel that insuring their student’s acceptance into the right college is their final and most important parental responsibility.
-This is even truer for homeschool parents, who view the college acceptance letter as cultural verification of their counter-cultural education decisions.
+This is even truer for homeschool parents, who view the school acceptance letter as cultural verification of their counter-cultural education decisions.

 With so much at stake, it’s no wonder that many students and parents approach the college selection and admissions process with trepidation and angst.
 Answers to questions about which college to attend, how to be accepted, which major to choose, and the cost of tuition suddenly seem vitally important to future success.
 As the final year of homeschool approaches, stress mounts.